efabless/foss-asic-tools/README.md

 # FOSS-ASIC-TOOLS
 FOSS-ASIC-TOOLS is all in one container for SKY130 based design both Analog and Digital.
 Below is a list of the current tools already installed and ready to use.
+See here for a [list of Tools included in the container](https://github.com/efabless/foss-asic-tools/blob/main/recipes/recipe.csv)

 ## Quick Launch for Designers